JINhuaqing/BETEC/README.md

  res.BETEC <- BETEC(p0, p1, pi1, pi2, a1, a2, alpha0=1, beta0=1, nMax=200, N=10000)
  res.deltaBETEC <- deltaBETEC(p0, p1, pi1, pi2, b1, b2)
 ```

+This repository also includes

+- the CPP code for simon's design (Simon, 1989) with early stopping for efficacy.

+- The R code for BET design (Shi and Yin, 2018).

+- The R code for STD and DTD design (Tan and Machin, 2002).